 Is a Charge-Off Worse Than a Collection?

 For the most part, yes.
-This is mainly because you have less negotiating power to get them removed from your credit report and you are still obligated to pay back the debt.
+This is mainly because you have less negotiating power to remove them from your credit report and are still obligated to pay back the debt.

 How to Remove a Charge-Off

 The best option borrowers have when it comes to a charge-off is to pay it off.
 While you can try to repay the full debt, borrowers should first try to negotiate a settlement with the creditor.
 As long as the holder of your debt hasn’t sold it or tried to sue you for repayment, this should always be your first course of action.

 If the creditor has sued you for the debt or sells it to a debt collector, it gets a little more complicated.
 If a debt collection agency owns your debt now, borrowers will have to start paying them instead of the original creditor.
 Attempting to negotiate a settlement with this third party could be easier or practically impossible depending on the specific agency that owns the debt.
 Additionally, the charge-off will remain connected to the original creditor in this situation.
 Since they already sold the debt to another party, there isn’t any incentive for them to help you remove the mark from your credit report.

 In short, the best course of action is to try and reach a settlement with the creditor, but be prepared to start repaying the entire debt if they won’t budge.

 How to Remove Charge-Offs Without Paying

 We get it; paying it off isn’t simple.
 If it were, you probably would have paid it already — or at least set up a payment plan — to solve the problem.
 But there are a few other options.